Admissions & Student Profile FAQs

 - Where do SHU students come from geographically?

-While the top states include Connecticut, New York, New Jersey and Massachusetts, the student body at SHU represents 50 states across the country and 33 countries around the world.
+While the top states include Connecticut, New York, New Jersey and Massachusetts, the 2017 freshman class at SHU represents 25 states and 12 countries around the world.